 Protein is vital for growth, making and repairing tissue and hormones, preserving lean muscle mass and for recovery.

 Plant-based proteins include nuts (Brazil, almonds, walnuts, pecans, macadamias, pine nuts and hazelnuts) and seeds (linseeds, pepitas, sesame, hemp, chia and sunflower), tofu, tempeh, edamame, legumes and vegetables – in particular broccoli, spinach and our favourite, Brussels sprouts.

 Like carbohydrates and protein, fats supply energy to our bodies.
 Fat is the most concentrated source of energy.
 It assists with growth and development, helps us absorb certain vitamins, and provides flavour and stability to foods.

-It’s important to consume the right dietary fat to help promote long-term health and wellbeing, so sorry – fried foods and donuts are off the menu.
+It’s important to consume the right dietary fat to help promote long-term health and wellbeing, so sorry – fried foods and donuts are off the daily menu.

 Eat good fats from plant sources such as walnuts, flaxseed, sunflower, olive oil, macadamia oil, avocados and another nuts and seeds.
 A special mention goes to coconut oil – although it’s classed as a saturated fat, this oil proves that not all fats are equal (and not all saturated fats are bad).

 Fats are you friend.
 Just make sure your friend is healthy, unrefined and organic (where possible).

 Do you plan to fail, or fail to plan?